 Cultural Landscape of Honghe Hani Rice Terraces (2013)

 In the Southern Yunnan Province of China lies the spectacular rice terraces built around the slopes of Ailao Mountains.
 The Hani people constructed these rice terraces over 1,300 years while developing a complex system of channels to bring irrigation to these rice terraces.
-In addition to rice farming, the Hani people also has extensive farming system of cattles, ducks, cows and fish, among others.
+In addition to rice farming, the Hani people also has an extensive farming system of cattle, ducks, cows, and fish, among others.

 Silk Roads: the Routes Network of Chang’an-Tianshan Corridor (2014)

-This ancient Silk Road is an important part of culture in China, as well as Tajikistan and Kazakhstan.
-The Silk Road is a 5,000 kilometer stretch that starts from Central China and ends in the Zhetsyu Region.
+This ancient Silk Road is an important part of the culture in China, as well as Tajikistan and Kazakhstan.
+The Silk Road is a 5,000-kilometer stretch that starts from Central China and ends in the Zhetsyu Region.